ibm-cloud-docs/vpc/file_storage_vpc_eit.md

       ```
       {: pre}

+      You are prompted to enter information about your location (country code, state, locality), your organization, and a common name.
+Do not enter a common name.
+When you make the request to the Metadata API, the system applies instance ID values to the subject Common Name for instance identity certificates.
+Thus CSRs with Common Name specified are rejected.
+CSRs with `IsCA=true` or `KeyUsage.KeyUsageCertSign=True` extensions are also rejected.
+      {: important}

       OpenSSL is an open source command-line toolkit that you can use to work with X.509 certificates, certificate signing requests (CSRs), and cryptographic keys.
 For more information, see [OpenSSL Documentation](https://www.openssl.org/docs/){: external}.
       {: note}